sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

 ---

+>**This tutorial has been executed with Mobile Services in SAP Cloud Platform Neo and Cloud Foundry environment, please switch to either tab according to your environment.**

 [ACCORDION-BEGIN [Step 1: ](Define client log policy in Mobile Services cockpit )]

 SAP Cloud Platform Mobile Services provides administrators, developers and support staff with extensive logs and traces functionality to troubleshoot application issues.
 You can control the amount of information that is captured by setting the log level for individual logging components.

 In this step, you will enable client log upload policy in **SAP Cloud Platform Mobile Services Cockpit** for a given MDK app.

+[OPTION BEGIN [Neo]]

 Login to [Mobile Services Cockpit](fiori-ios-hcpms-setup), click `com.sap.mdk.demo` | **Client Policies**.